ARTIST STATEMENT

 by N. Scott Momaday

-Central to Symmagery is my deep appreciation for mutual, synergistic relationships—forms of symbiosis where distinct beings thrive through one another.
-Sources of inspiration include lichens, where algae and fungi—two very different life forms—coexist as a single organism; frogs, whose amphibians that live in two worlds, land and water, for different stages of their life cycle; and, on a landscape level, my undergraduate thesis on edge effects between forests and clearings and their influence on hypogeous fungi.
-Each of these reveals how the coalescing of distinct worlds can elevate one another, allowing life to flourish in new ways.
+Central to Symmagery is my deep appreciation for mutual and synergistic relationships, the forms of symbiosis where distinct beings thrive through their connection with one another.
+My inspirations include lichens, where algae and fungi, two very different life forms, coexist as a single organism; frogs, amphibians that move between the worlds of land and water through different stages of their life cycle; and my undergraduate thesis exploring edge effects between forests and clearings and their influence on hypogeous fungi.

-This mirrors our own shared existence: human and more-than-human life, animate and inanimate forms, each uniquely expressing a common source.
-Diversity is not division—it is a cornucopia of expressions of one life force.
+Each of these relationships reveals the beauty that emerges when distinct worlds meet, intertwine, and elevate one another, allowing life to flourish in new and unexpected ways.
+This same pattern is reflected throughout our shared existence, where human and more-than-human life, animate and inanimate forms, each uniquely express a common source.
+Diversity is not division, but a cornucopia of expressions of one life force.

 UPHOLD